New Milford, Connecticut

-From the late 19th century until roughly the middle of the 20th century, the town saw significant growth in industry.
-In the 1960s the population of the town increased greatly.
-The trend of town population growth has continued but slowed since the beginning of the 21st century.

-New Milford remains a common destination for visitors from both within the state of Connecticut and out of state, largely owing to its popular downtown; additionally, downtown New Milford is home to a large town green, commonly cited as the longest town green in the state of Connecticut.

-New Milford is also frequented on weekends between the months of April and December, when visitors attend the Elephant's Trunk Flea Market, a large outdoor flea market located near the southern end of the town which WRKI has claimed is the largest weekly flea market in New England.

 History

 Native Americans

 The indigenous Wawyachtonoc people were a sub-group of the Paugussett Nation, and later a Mahican-affiliated Native American tribe, that lived in the area of contemporary New Milford both before and during the colonial era.
 They had a farming and fishing culture, cultivating corn—mainly by the Housatonic and Still rivers—squash, beans and tobacco, and fished in freshwater areas.
-They spoke an Algonquian language.
-The Wawyachtonoc's primary village, "Weantinock", was located near present-day New Milford, along the Housatonic River.

 Colonial times

 In 1707, John Noble Sr., previously of Westfield, Massachusetts, and his eight-year-old daughter Sarah Noble were the first Anglo-American settlers.
 (A public school was later named after Sarah Noble.)
 They were soon joined by others who had bought land there.

 On October 17, 1711, twelve families (including a total about 70 people) petitioned the Connecticut General Assembly to create the town, together with the associated privilege of levying a tax to support a minister.
 With the legislature's approval, the town was organized the next year.
 The residents soon secured Daniel Boardman to preach, and he was ordained as the minister of the Congregational Church on November 21, 1716.

 In 1722, most of northwestern Connecticut (except for the town of Litchfield) was placed under the jurisdiction of New Haven County.
 In 1730, the eastern half of northwestern Connecticut was transferred to the jurisdiction of Hartford County.
 But New Milford, Salisbury and Sharon continued in New Haven County until the formation of Litchfield County in 1751.